Henry Browne Blackwell

 Henry Browne Blackwell (May 4, 1825 – September 7, 1909), was an American advocate for social and economic reform.
-He was one of the founders of the Republican Party and the American Woman Suffrage Association.
+He was involved in the nascent Republican Party and the American Woman Suffrage Association.
 He published Woman's Journal, starting in 1870 in Boston, Massachusetts, with Lucy Stone.

 Early life

 Henry Blackwell was born May 4, 1825, in Bristol, Gloucestershire, England, the seventh of nine children of Samuel Blackwell and Hannah Lane Blackwell.
 Blackwell's father, a sugar refiner whose livelihood conflicted with his abolitionist principles, experimented with making beet sugar as an alternative to slave-grown cane sugar.
 In 1832, the family – including eight children and their father's sister Mary – emigrated to the United States.
 The family settled first in New York, where Blackwell's father established a sugar refinery and the ninth child was born, and then just outside New York in Jersey City.
 Blackwell's father took an interest in the nascent abolition movement.
 William Lloyd Garrison and other leaders of the movement were visitors in the family's home.
 Blackwell's eldest sister, Anna, participated in the emerging agitation for women's rights, attending the 1837 Anti-Slavery Convention of American Women and drafting its letter to John Quincy Adams thanking him for his support of women's right to petition.

 After fire destroyed the refinery and the Panic of 1837 destroyed remaining resources, the family moved to Cincinnati in 1838, where Blackwell's father intended to establish another refinery.
 However, within months of their arrival, he died, leaving the family destitute.
 Blackwell's mother, aunt, and three elder sisters opened a school in their home, while thirteen-year-old Henry and his brother Sam took clerking jobs.
-In 1840 Blackwell was sent to Kemper College in St. Louis with the intent that he should become a lawyer.
+In 1840 Blackwell was sent to the short-lived Kemper College in St. Louis with the intent that he should become a lawyer.
 But financial difficulties forced him to return home and resume clerking.
 Around 1845, he became a partner in a flour mill business, in which he managed operations of three mills.
 Within a year he had made enough profit to purchase a small brick house in Cincinnati's Walnut Hills section, which remained the Blackwell family home until they moved east in 1856.